jumphone/BEER/README.md

 * BEER's manuscript version: https://github.com/jumphone/BEER/archive/0.0.2.zip

+# News:

+* June 2019 ( v0.1.2 ): We provide scripts for using BBKNN in python.

+* June 2019 ( v0.1.1 ): Batch-effect removal enhancement with ComBat & BBKNN

+* ...

+* June 2019 ( v0.0.4 ): "MBEER" is integrated into "BEER".
+Please directly use BEER to integrate multiple batches

+* June 2019: stop updating the BEER source code for Seurat2.
+New feature is only for Seurat3.

 # Differences between the latest version and the manuscript version

 * Now, BEER can be used to integrate scATAC-seq & scRNA-seq.